-Labels are mapped to the tags existing in the Tmetric account.
-If the Allow creating tags on a fly option is enabled in the Tmetric account then the labels are automatically created.
+Labels are mapped to the tags existing in the TMetric workspace.
+If the Allow creating tags on a fly option is enabled in the TMetric workspace then the labels are automatically created.

 3. Edit time entry, if necessary

 A time entry with an external task can be edited.
-You can edit the name of the task, project, and labels without losing a link to the GitHub issue.
+You can edit the name of the task, change a project and labels without losing a link to the GitHub issue.

 To disassociate the task from the GitHub issue, click the cross icon next to the task name in the bottom right corner of the time entry editor.

 Reports show the time from different external systems, as well as the time entered manually in TMetric.